-History of Use and Success
+History of Use and Success with Seamless Paper

 I’ve been working in the field as a commercial photographer for nearly 10 years including studio work ranging from traditional portraits to technical product photography, fashion catalog, glamour & beauty subjects, and more.
 Savage seamless backdrop paper has played a large role in my studio work allowing me to provide endless color options to my clients at minimal cost.